 We performed a comparison between Dell PowerScale (Isilon) and Qumulo based on real PeerSpot user reviews.

-Find out in this report how the two NAS solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It assists with eliminating storage silos because it provides SMB and NFS protocols.
-PowerScale has also helped free up our employee's time to focus on other business priorities."
+Find out in this report how the two NAS solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Our users are able to easily roll back snapshots without going through IT."

 "There are also the policies that you set up on replication and purging files, and policies for something called WORM.
 That's a "write once, read many," where you can't overwrite certain files or certain data.
 It puts them in a "protected mode" where it becomes very difficult for someone to accidentally delete.
 We use that for certain files or certain directories, because we're dealing with video and some video has to be protected for chain-of-custody purposes.
 The WORM feature works great."